This is my first post in a series about writing about diverse characters. Up next I'll be doing it on asexuals. Please post any tips or comments.

 These are drag kings who look like they're from The Godfather or Mafia games.

-This is a transgender man who plays women's basketball.
-There is a difference.
-Always make sure they are seen as completely different.7.
-Don't Be Afraid To Break A Few Boundaries, Tear Some People Out Of Their Boxes.
+7. Don't Be Afraid To Break A Few Boundaries, Tear Some People Out Of Their Boxes.
 Don't allow people to be comfortable, tear them from their comfort zone and make them realize how transphobic and gender-policing the world is.

 8. Don't Be A Transphobe.